Skip to main content

 The feed parameter allows the user to modify the data feed used for the API's response, forcing it to use cached data.

-Our API offers two types of data feeds: live and cached.
+Our API offers four types of data feeds: live, cached, delayed, and historical.
 These options are designed to meet diverse user needs, balancing between the immediacy of data and cost efficiency.
 Below is a detailed overview of each feed type, including examples and use-cases to help you choose the best option for your requirements.

 Premium Parameter

 This parameter can only be used with paid plans.
 Free plans and trial plans do not have the ability to control their data feed.
-Free plans will always recieve delayed data.
+Free plans will always receive delayed data.

 Live Feed